WHAT IS CONNECT THE CRESCENT?

 Who is doing this project?

-The New Orleans community -- the entire project will be built by more than 200 local volunteers!
-Bike Easy and a broad coalition of partners are working with the City of New Orleans to plan and guide implementation of these temporary street redesigns.
+The New Orleans community -- the entire project was built by more than 200 local volunteers with a total of over 1000 volunteer hours!
+Bike Easy and a broad coalition of partners worked with the City of New Orleans to plan and guide implementation of these temporary street redesigns.
 The Connect the Crescent Steering Committee includes 16 organizations and businesses, and the project is made possible by many donors, sponsors, partners, and supporters.
 The work is being coordinated with support from the City of New Orleans through its Office of Resilience and Sustainability and related departments.
 See the full list of fans and sign up in support on the Support page.

 Why focus on downtown?